Research

 http://www.epharmajournals.com/documents/ijps09-01-01-01.pdf

-for contraception.
 Women from the

 Appalachian Mountains to India have